-Uno Nyman was from Milwaukee.
-I could find no more.
+Uno Nyman was a Swedish-born Milwaukee dentist who took up composing later in life.
 Vernon Leftwich did some orchestrations for the Gary Cooper picture Along Came Jones.
 One trace of the existence of Fleetwood A. Diefenthaeler appears on the left.
 The story of Julia "Lulu" Klumpkey is too rich to be summarized in brief, and I urge you to read Maryalice Mohr's article about her; suffice to say that she studied with Nadia Boulanger in Paris, directed the Spartanburg Symphony Orchestra, met Gandhi in India while teaching on a floating university, composed the tone poem The Twin Guardians of the Golden Gate for the 1939 Golden Gate International Exposition, died in 1961 at the age of 91, and is buried at the Neptune Society's Columbarium.
 Finally, I found an entire website devoted to Edna Frida Pietsch, who "shared a birthday with Brahms and Tchaikovsky, a fact she reported with immense pride.
 Perhaps this was an omen that she would go on to become an accomplished composer herself.
 Pietsch was quite a character and possessed an unforgettable persona.
 She had strong opinions about many matters.
 Regarding music, she likened ‘modern music’ to a garbage dump; if you were around it long enough, it stopped smelling."
-So true.

 June 18, 2004 | Permalink